DSSGxUK/s22_wmca/processing_data/README.md

 ## Getting EPC data
 EPC ratings were introduced in stages from 2007 and cover residential and non-residential buildings.
 A buildings will have an EPC rating if it has been built, sold or rented after 2008.
 Following our scope, we are only looking at the EPC ratings for residential buildings.

 We will use the EPC data to (1) determine which property features are most predictive of energy efficiency and (2) build a labelled dataset with the known EPC ratings and heating types.
-For more details see [here](https://github.com/DSSGxUK/s22_wmca/blob/main/technical_docs/01A_GettingProxies.pdf).
+For more details see [our technical notes](https://github.com/DSSGxUK/s22_wmca/blob/main/technical_docs/01A_Getting_Proxies.pdf).

 ### Installations
 - [requests](https://pypi.org/project/requests/) to pull from API.